kkeri/prelog/README.md

   The proof is reduced to a minimal proof in context of the current axioms and the minimal proof is appended to the system as a new axiom.

-The functional interpretation is a bit off because not only definitions get appended to the environment but all kinds of terms.
+The functional analogy is a bit off because not only definitions get appended to the environment but all kinds of terms.

 ## Metacommands